mailpoet/mailpoet/readme.txt

 * Welcome your new customers when they make their first purchase
 * Upsell by sending emails to customers who purchased a specific product or a specific product category
 * Convert more customers by reaching those who abandoned their cart
-* Reward and engage your customers who have spent a certain amount on your shop (soon)

 = Premium details =